daveswaves/elixir_systems/README.md

 ## Process Orders

-The process orders button is used to print order invoices.
+The process orders button (near the `Action` menu) is used to print order invoices.

-The text displayed on the `Process all orders` button is also dynamic (near the `Action` menu):
+The text displayed on the `Process all orders` button is also dynamic:

 ![Image of process_all_orders](docs/imgs/process_all_orders.png)